o-ran-sc/nonrtric/test/cr/README.md

 file "generate_cert_and_key.sh" is a shell script to generate certificate and key file "pass" stores the password when you run the shell script

-This certificates/key can be overriden by mounting a volume when using "docker run" or "docker-compose" In 'docker run', use field:<br>
+This certificates/key can be overridden by mounting a volume when using "docker run" or "docker-compose" In 'docker run', use field:<br>
 >```-v "$PWD/certificate:/usr/src/app/cert"```<br/>